 An entire plant can be said to be dormant, as is the case of deciduous plants in winter.
 Seeds too can be dormant: a seed is dormant until it begins to germinate and grow into a new plant.

-In pruning, we often talk about cutting back to a “healthy bud.”
-In practice, this is usually a dormant bud: a bud that is not growing now but could.
+In pruning, we talk about cutting back to a “healthy bud.”
+In practice, this is a dormant bud: a bud that is not growing now but could.
 Buds can be dormant for the reasons we’ve discussed: because environmental conditions are too cold or dry for it to be a good time for growing.

 When we prune off the plant above the dormant bud we interrupt these chemical signals.
 If it is healthy, it then “breaks dormancy” and grows.
 This is how we can prune without permanently damaging a plant, and why we use pruning to make plants fuller or change the direction of their growth.

 Lower parts of a plant, such as the thick trunk of a tree or even the older branches, have dormant buds too, but these buds are buried within layers of wood and invisible.
-But when a trunk is cut or there is massive damage to a branch these hidden buds can also break dormancy, causing “epicormic growth” from what seemed to be bare wood.
+When a trunk is cut or there is massive damage to a branch these hidden buds can also break dormancy, causing “epicormic growth” from what seemed to be bare wood.

 Dormancy and Grafting